 "The following texts are considered essential reading for veterinary ophthalmologists and ophthalmology residents.
 However, specific exam questions will not originate from these books, most of which are out of print, but still available in many veterinary school libraries."

 "The following articles are considered recommended reading for veterinary ophthalmologists and ophthalmology residents.
-However, specific exam questions will not originate from these articles.
-Most are still available in many veterinary school libraries."
+However, specific exam questions will not originate from these articles. "